megphillips91/charter-boat-bookings-dep/readme.txt

 == Description ==

-## Summary ##
+## WooCommerce Bookings Extension ##
-Charter Boat Bookings is a WooCommerce extension specifically designed to take reservations for Charter Boats.
+Charter Boat Bookings is a WooCommerce Bookings extension for tour operators specifically designed to take reservations for Charter Boats.
 Built to suit the business needs of Sailing Charters, Fishing Charters, Sportfishing, Fishing Guides, even Duck Hunting Guides.
 This WordPress charter boat booking system includes industry specific features including weather predictions and sunset dependent products.
 Book private or per person charters, and set your maximum passenger capacity.
 Minimize refunds with built-in reservation fee and final balance.

 This is the Lite version of Charter Boat Bookings and available here in the WordPress Plugin Repository for free use.
 If you are interested in more features, please do consider upgrading to [Charter Boat Bookings Pro](https://msp-media.org/charter-boat-bookings/).
 Charter Bookings is boat reservation software.
 It is not a general reservation system for tour operators that has been adapted into an online boat booking system.
 The target users for this plugin are owner-operator captains with no code writing expertise or agents developing an e-commerce website for captains.
 The dashboard has as few settings as possible to set up a typical sailing or fishing schedule and take paid reservations, manage availability, and communicate effectively with your customers.